Srini Raju

+Chintalapati Srinivasa Raju is an Indian entrepreneur and Private Equity Investor.
+Throughout his career, he has been associated with Satyam Computer Services, Cognizant, and iLabs Group.
+Srini Raju also founded TV9 media group and Sri City, it was the first "Integrated Smart City" of its kind in India.

 Early life and education

-Srini Raju was born in 1961 at Khajipalem village, Guntur District, Andhra Pradesh.
-His father, Anjiraju Chintalapati was a farmer.
+Srini Raju was born in 1961 at Khajipalem village, Guntur district, Andhra Pradesh.
+His Father, Anji Raju Chintalapati was a farmer.
 After completing his school education, he went to the National Institute of Technology, Kurukshetra and graduated in 1983 with an Honours Degree, BE (Civil Engineering).
-In 1986 he received his master's degree in Civil & Environmental Engineering from Utah State University, USA.
+In 1986 he received his Master's Degree in Civil & Environmental Engineering from Utah State University, USA.